FAQ's: Phoenix Permaculture Design Course

 We’re excited that you are considering joining us for the next Phoenix Permaculture Design Course with a focus on Drylands and Southwest Ecosystems.
 Committing to this course can change your life in astonishing ways, so we want you to be as excited and prepared as possible.
 These are some of the most common questions that have been asked about our program…

-The CURRENT PDC is taking place in the Spring of 2024 on 10 weekend days:
+The NEXT PDC is taking place in the Spring of 2025 on 10 weekend days:

-Breaks include a half hour for lunch; brown bagging is recommended.
+Breaks include a minimum half-hour for lunch; brown bagging is recommended.

 Attendance in all 10 days are required to graduate from the course.